teggar4ar/lynqee/lynqee_taskbreakdown.md

 - **📁 Organized Structure**: Logical file organization for scalability
 - **🔒 Type Safety**: PropTypes validation and consistent interfaces
 - **🧪 Testability**: Components designed for easy unit and integration testing
-- **📱 Mobile-First Design**: UI components designed for mobile users first, then scaled to desktop
+- **📱 Mobile-First Design**: UI components designed for mobile users first with bottom navigation for thumb accessibility, then scaled to desktop

 ---